YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 **Observation:**

-## Transforming numerical feature vectors
+## Word Embedding to transform data into numerical feature vectors

-Word embedding is a term used for the representation of words for text analysis, typically in the form of a real-valued vector that encodes the meaning of the word such that the words that are closer in the vector space are expected to be similar in meaning.
+Word embedding is one of the most popular representation of document vocabulary.
+It is capable of capturing context of a word in a document, semantic and syntactic similarity, relation with other words, etc.

 ### CountVectorizer